camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/put-activate-suspend-by-id.html.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>Returned if some of the request parameters are invalid, for example if the provided <code>executionDate</code> parameter has not the expected format.
+    <td>Returned if some of the request parameters are invalid, for example if the provided <code>executionDate</code> parameter doesn't have the expected format.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
 </table>